-If you have been suffering from neck pain traveling down the arm and into the hand, accompanied by numbness and/or tingling… You most likely have a herniated disc.
+Have you been suffering from neck pain traveling down your arm and into your hand, accompanied by numbness and/or tingling?
+You may have a herniated disc.

 People with herniated or bulging cervical discs, will find themselves suffering from neck pain, often with a past history of multiple bouts of neck pain.
 Arm pain, numbness, and weakness is usually the giveaway, although I will talk about other possible conditions that may cause similar symptoms in future blogs.
 Sometimes, pain in the medial aspect of the scapula (edge of the shoulder blade) is also noted.